GiancarloMCorrea/2024_ICCAT_CPUE_EU-PS-LS_YFT/README.md

-# AZTI-CPUE-stand
+# CPUE standardization for Yellowfin tuna in ICCAT
- Code for CPUE standardization of tuna fleets using multiple approaches
+ Code for CPUE standardization (YFT) using data from the European Union purse seine fleet.